-Create a custom IPv6 address prefix using Azure PowerShell
+Create a custom IPv6 address prefix in Azure

 A custom IPv6 address prefix enables you to bring your own IPv6 ranges to Microsoft and associate it to your Azure subscription.
-You maintain ownership of the range while Microsoft would be permitted to advertise it to the Internet.
+The range would continue to be owned by you, though Microsoft would be permitted to advertise it to the Internet.
 A custom IP address prefix functions as a regional resource that represents a contiguous block of customer owned IP addresses.

 Differences between using BYOIPv4 and BYOIPv6